pohka/Quas-Website/roadmap.md

   * reuse a template multiple times without declaring an array or data
     * <div q-template-for="['myTemplate', [,,,]]"> //works but not optimal
     * <div q-template-for="['myTemplate', 4]">
+  * Store, option to save data to local storage

 ## important stuff